jnsoler12012/jnsoler12012/README.md

 <p>🌱 &nbsp;Constantly learning and appliying new techniques related to Web and Server development</p>
 <p>💻 &nbsp;Currently learning more about DevOps and Cloud</p>
 <p>✍️ &nbsp;In my free time, I like to practice my technical drawing and painting skills.</p>
+<p>👯 &nbsp;I'm looking to learn how to collaborate on open source projects on my free time.</p>
 <p>✉️ &nbsp;You can email or reach me over my social and professional networks at any time.
 I'll try to respond as soon as possible!</p>
 </div>
 </div>